I have tattoos and piercings, and I enjoy putting meaningful art on my body.

-Another form of extreme body modifications is scarification.
+Another form of extreme body modification is scarification.
 This is one of the more controversial techniques of body modifications.
 Instead of a tattooed image on the body, people use burning, skinning, cutting, or some other technique to mark the skin with a scar.
 This technique is highly susceptible to infection, as the healing process is controlled in order to achieve a more defined scar.

 In order to make sure it is done safely, some doctors will do it for you, and some tattoo artists who are educated in the different methods specialize in this procedure.
 Although it is always risky, there are experts who can perform this extreme procedure with less risk.

 These are only two examples of the many extreme body modifications out there.
 My motto is, "To each their own."
 I have tattoos and piercings, and I enjoy putting meaningful art on my body.
 I will not judge others out there, and I hope that others will learn to respect everyone's decisions.
 What we may find crazy, others may view as a form of self-expression, which is natural and okay.